Aias/nicktrombley.design/src/writing/refactoring-barnsworthburning.md

 I’ve actually owned the domain since sometime around 2014, when it was home to a terrible little personal site – my first ventures into web development and design.
 The name is a reference to Haruki Murakami’s short story, *[Barn Burning][murakami]* (as part of his wonderful short story collection, *The Elephant Vanishes*), which used to be quite a bit more obscure than it is now, since Chang-dong Lee’s [film adaptation][burning] was released in 2018.
 (And the top-level domain of `.net` may seem an odd choice until you realize that those are also my initials: **N**icholas **E**dward **T**rombley.
 Given that I eventually ended up doing web design and development, does this count as an [aptronym][aptronym]?)
 Anyway, it wasn’t until 2019 that the site got its first major overhaul, when I totally gutted it to make room for the commonplace book it is today.
-As a design / development artifact, still terrible, but maybe a bit more refined form of terrible.
 The original idea was actually to have it be a kind of strange hybrid of portfolio site, personal blog, and commonplace book, but that goal was pretty quickly abandoned in favor of what are now [three][netdotdesign] [different][innocent] [sites][barns].

 ![An early mockup of barnsworthburning.net, with room for a blog, a projects list, and an About page][mockup]